ethan-egerton/spotify2tabs/README.md

 ## How To Use

-Whilst listening to any song using the Spotify Web Player, press the Spotify2Tabs icon on your toolbar to immediately show the guitar tabs for the current song.
-The addon will deactivate when the active tab isn't the Spotify Web Player.
+Whilst listening to any song using the Spotify Web Player, press the guitar icon located near the volume controls in the bottom right.
+A new tab will then be opened with the tab to the song you are currently listening to.
+To change the filters on tabs, press the Spotify2Tabs icon to open the menu, then select the filter.

 ## Download